ankitt8/blog/why-doctype-html-declaration.md

 **So now we are clear how browsers understand to parse and validate html :rocket: and understand the importance of including `<!DOCTYPE html>` in all html files at the top.**

-You tell me and I follow , noooo ;)
+You tell me and I accept , NOOOO ;) I personally question everything :)

 ### So what will happen if we don't include
 - if you are with me till now, answer is clear  browser will not understand clearly the rules to parse html.